 It is a common saying that there are no birds in the mountains, but anyone with eyes and ears can soon disprove this belief.
 The Franklin grouse is one species which nearly every visitor is bound to see.
-This bird seems to see.
-This bird seems to have no sense at all and is generally referred to as the "foolhen."
-A type of Canadian jay, the whiskey-jack, is plentiful enough, and sometimes these saucy birds will stand and inspect one from every angle.
+This bird seems to have no sense at all and is generally referred to as the "fool-hen."
+A type of Canadian jay, the whiskey-jack, is plentiful enough, and sometimes enough, and sometimes these saucy birds will stand and inspect one from every angle.
 Other birds likely to be seen are the mountain bluebird, eagle, ptarmigan, the cheerful chickadee, water ousel and humming bird.